sahiga/developer.box.com/guides/comments/create-comment.md

 ---
 # Create Comment

-To create a comment, call the [post_comments][post_comments] API with the message of the comment, as well as the ID of the file to leave the comment on.
+To create a comment, call the [`POST /comments`][post_comments] API with the message of the comment, as well as the ID of the file to leave the comment on.

 <Samples id="post_comments">

 </Samples>

 A comment's message can also mentions users using the `@` sign.
 To do so, add the string `@[userid:name]` anywhere within the message.
 The `user_id` is the target user's ID, where the `name` can be any custom phrase.
 In the Box UI this name will link to the user's profile.

 Then, pass this string as the `tagged_message` instead of the `message`.